-Although the Italian greyhound is more likely to alert you of an intruder, they would be unable to back it up with much bite because of their small size.
+Although the Italian greyhound is more likely to alert you of an intruder, it would be unable to back it up with many bites because of its small size.

-The only reason a whippet might bark is if they’re unhappy or in pain, they’re more inclined to whining instead.
+The only reason a whippet might bark is if they’re unhappy or in pain, they’re more inclined to whine instead.

 Much like their greyhound cousins, neither dog would be any good as a guard dog.

-Despite their obedient nature, both breeds of dog will chase smaller animals if they happen to see them out and about.
+Despite their obedient nature, both breeds of dogs will chase smaller animals if they happen to see them out and about.

 However, whippets are slightly more prone to pursue and so shouldn’t be let off their leash unless you can guarantee they won’t be distracted and run off.